nbonillav/R-Data-Analytics/README.md

 # R-Data-Analytics
-Projects using R and RMarkdown.
+Projects using R and RMarkdown. _University projects._

-As part of a university course.